Shopify/shopify-app-js/packages/apps/shopify-api/docs/reference/billing/update-usage-capped-amount.md

 `number` | :exclamation: required

-The new maximum charge amount for the usage billing plan.
+The new capped amount for the usage billing plan.

 ### cappedAmount.currencyCode

 `string` | :exclamation: required

-The currency code for the maximum charge amount.
+The currency code for the capped amount.

 ## Returns